-10. Remove the reservoir cover and fill the reservoir (if necessary) to the proper level with fresh brake fluid; then install the cover.
-11. Secure the brake shield; then close and secure the left-side access panel.
+11. Remove the reservoir cover and fill the reservoir (if necessary) to the proper level with fresh brake fluid; then install the cover.
+12. Close and secure the left-side access panel.

 ■ NOTE: When new brake pads are installed, a "burnishing" process is required (see Burnishing Brake Pads sub-section).